gebn/bmc_exporter/README.md

 It is strongly recommended to locate the exporter in the same region as the BMCs it scrapes.
 Attempting to scrape across the Atlantic or further will slow down scrapes significantly, and the effects of any packet loss will be magnified.

-The exporter has been designed around only having one open socket, session, and sending only one command at once to a given BMC.
+The exporter has been designed around only having one open socket and session to a given BMC, and sending only one command at once to it.
 This is important, as the specification only requires support for two concurrent sessions between the LAN and console channels, and a network buffer with capacity for two packets.
 It is recommended to have a pair of exporters in each region, behind the same DNS record or K8s service, and point Prometheus at that alias.
 This will result in two sessions being established with the BMC, which allows room for use by other system management software, while having N+1 resiliency.